privong/Astronomy/README.md

 Not all of the directories have been farmed out into their own repos, but this will eventually happen.
 For now, this repository will be maintained as a "single pull" option, including those other repositories as submodules.

-* *ArchivesTools/*		Pulling data from online archives.
+* *ArchiveTools/*		Pulling data from online archives.
 This is now [its own repo](https://github.com/privong/ArchiveTools).
 * `DataAnalysis/`		assist with processing/analysis of reduced data
 * `DataReduction/`		data reduction scripts (often pipelines)
 * `General/`		general use files, other scripts may depend on files in here
-* *ObservingTools*		scripts related to observation planning and execution.
+* *ObservingTools/*		scripts related to observation planning and execution.
 This is now [its own repo](https://github.com/privong/ObservingTools).
 * *PaperTools/*			Paper writing and bibliography management tools.
 This is now [its own repo](https://github.com/privong/PaperTools).
 * *SimulationTools/*	Scripts related to analyzing outputs of simulations.
 This is now [its own repo](https://github.com/privong/SimulationTools).
 Currently this includes the Zeno N-body/SPH code (http://www.ifa.hawaii.edu/faculty/barnes/zeno/).
 * *Talks/*			Tools to assist with managing talks written in LaTeX/beamer.
 This is now [its own repo](https://github.com/privong/TalkTools).